asam-ev/qc-framework/doc/manual/Architecture.md

     simulation.
 These are "driven" in dynamic tests.
   - OpenSCENARIO (XOSC): Scenario definition, includes route definition (one file per route with extension .xosc)
-- **Checker:** A software module or routine that checks exactly one rule or creates statistical information from the route model.
+- **Check/Checker:** A software module or routine that checks exactly one rule or creates statistical information from the route model.
 This can be a static or a dynamic test.
 For a list of possible tests, see parent page.
 - **Checker Bundle:** A program or framework that includes one or more checkers.
 CheckerBundles allow checks to be better structured and divided into logical groups.
 A CheckerBundle also contains the paths to OpenSCENARIO and OpenDRIVE.
 This makes it possible to implement a module